 2.5.2 WHEN DOES THE RETENTION PERIOD START?

 When the annual or final expenditure report has been submitted or, for non-expendable property, from the date of final disposition.

-For more information you can see attached hereto Appendix VII CDBG-DR Record Keeping, Management, and Accessibility Policy (RKMA Policy).29
+For more information you can examine the CDBG-DR Record Keeping, Management, and Accessibility Policy (RKMA Policy).29